Quartz vs. Quartzite — Understanding Your Countertop’s True Nature

 How do I tell whether I have quartz or quartzite?

-If your surface has uniform color and pattern, it’s likely quartz.
-If it features veining or variation, it’s probably quartzite.
-When in doubt, we can test and confirm on-site.
+If your surface has consistent color and pattern, it’s likely quartz.
+Veining or natural variation usually means quartzite.
+When in doubt, Rose Restoration can confirm on-site.

 Can quartz be polished like marble?

-No — quartz can be lightly resurfaced, but not fully polished.
-Attempting to polish it with marble-grade pads can damage the resin layer.
+No — quartz can be resurfaced with specialized quartz polishing tools, but not polished like stone.
+Using marble pads can damage the resin layer.

 Does quartzite always need sealing?